What you will take away from this lesson

 Three kinds of change

-There is one Manage Artifact (manage_artifact) action called update, plus a related action called revert, but they cover three operationally distinct kinds of change: a metadata edit, a content edit, and a rollback.
+There is one Manage Asset (manage_asset) action called update, a targeted-edit action alongside it, and a related action called revert.
+Between them they cover three operationally distinct kinds of change: a metadata edit, a content edit, and a rollback.
 The difference matters because only two of them create a new version, and the audit trail is easier to read when you know which is which.
+Where a targeted edit lands is the first question people ask, and the answer is that it is a content edit like any other.

 Three kinds of change, with whether each one bumps current_version